arkency/posts/posts/2020-10-01-how-schema-based-multitenancy-works.md

 <!-- TODO: Connection pool is there to limit the number of DB connections Rails app can make.
 From the perspective of Postgres sessions, a crucial fact is the DB connection is not necessarily closed if a Rails request releases it — it stays in the pool and might be used by a different request later.
 That's why you cannot
 TODO confirm -->

-Every session gets a separate OS process on the DB server, which you can check yourself by running `ps aux | grep postgres`.
+Every session gets a separate OS process on the DB server, which you can check yourself by running e.g. `ps aux | grep postgres`.

 You can also see the sessions by querying `SELECT * FROM pg_stat_activity` — there's a lot of useful data in it.

-Now it's worth saying that even if Rails makes an actual new connection to the DB, it usually mean a new connection on the DB server, but not always — it depends on what stand inbetween the Rails app and the DB server.
+Now it's worth saying that even if Rails makes an actual new connection to the DB, it usually mean a new connection on the DB server, but not always — it depends on what stands inbetween the Rails app and the DB server.
 If you happen to have PgBouncer in your stack, sessions are managed by it — [read more here](https://blog.arkency.com/what-surprised-us-in-postgres-schema-multitenancy/).

 ## Rails DB connection